-To provide enhanced opportunities to the students of the Scottsdale Unified School District in the areas of Science, Technology, Engineering and Mathematics.
-Academy students graduate highly-motivated and fully-qualified to pursue STEM-oriented degrees at the post-secondary level.
+The Math & Science Academy in Scottsdale Unified School District focuses on the areas of Science, Technology, Engineering and Mathematics—often referred to as STEM.
+Academy students graduate motivated and fully qualified to pursue degrees in the STEM field at the post-secondary level.

 Students meet with the science or math chair to develop their plan to complete requirements to graduate with academy distinction.